About the faculty

 - Psychological Science

-As a result, from August 2018, the Faculty of Science will comprise the Schools of:
+As a result, from August 2018, the Faculty of Science comprises the Schools of:

 - Earth Sciences